-Major corporations have also largely ignored building an analytical competency.
-Those corporations who wish to seek an advantage should build a strong group of individuals who understand how to analyze data in each business unit.
-These individuals should have technical or advanced degrees as well as strong business acumen, and be comfortable using highly sophisticated tools to analyze data.
-They should have deep training in the tool set, have an understanding of their process responsibility and be empowered to make change based on the result of analysis.
+Major corporations also have largely ignored building an analytical competency.
+Those corporations that wish to seek an advantage should build a strong group of individuals who understand how to analyze data in each business unit.
+These individuals should have technical or advanced degrees as well as strong business acumen and be comfortable using highly sophisticated tools to analyze data.
+They should have deep training in the tool set, have an understanding of their process responsibility, and be empowered to make changes based on the results of analysis.

-This happens at very few companies.
-Most companies roll out a bunch of tools but then have a user base that does not possess the skills to effectively use them within the business function.
-Even where user dependence on a particular business intelligence tool set is prevalent, most users don’t derive deep analysis out of the tools; they simply base decisions on the reports they receive.
+This is the case at very few companies.
+Most companies roll out a bunch of tools to a user base that does not possess the skills to use them effectively within the business function.
+Even where user dependence on a particular BI tool set is prevalent, most users don’t use the tools for deep analysis; they simply base decisions on the reports they receive.

-Business intelligence is less about technology but more about people and process.
-Those companies that “get it” at a CEO level are going to have a key strategic advantage.
+BI is less about technology and more about people and process.
+Those companies that get it at a chief executive level are going to have a key strategic advantage.
 One recent example of this is Hewlett-Packard.
 HP made a major announcement that it was building a large data warehouse to consolidate all of its customer information.
-This effort was driven by the CEO of the company and was obviously a strategic enabler.
+This effort was driven by the chief executive officer (CEO) of the company and was obviously a strategic enabler.

-The companies who have CEOs that understand the value of business intelligence and who back their words with actions around process integration and competency will win, while those that relegate business intelligence to an IT thing and simply drive the technology will continue to derive weak benefits from business intelligence.
+Companies that have CEOs who understand the value of BI and who back their words with actions around process integration and competency will be much more successful, while those that relegate BI to an IT thing or don’t leverage or use that information to shape their forward planning and progress, [AU: explain meaning of phrase]will continue to derive weak benefits from BI.

-The Business Case
+Business Case

-In our work engagements and through many successful implementations of PPM (Project Portfolio Management) technologies, we discovered that there is a foundational and essential tool that is often overlooked.
-This tool is the Business Case.
+In our work engagements and through many successful implementations of PPM technologies, we discovered that a foundational and essential tool is often overlooked.
+This tool is the business case.
 It provides the necessary facts and data for understanding the value, cost, and benefits of implementing a project.
 It also lists the assumptions used to reach the touted conclusions, the various options considered, and the required cash flow for implementing the project.

-One of the keys to making the best decisions is to understand the criteria used to judge and prioritize projects.
-The company already has projects under way, and usually has a list of possible projects to add to that inventory.
-So how do you decide which ones to add, and when to add them?
-The business case is your fundamental tool for providing facts and data about each decision criterion to enable apples-to-apples comparisons among projects in determining which ones should become part of the portfolio.
+One of the keys to making the best decisions is understanding the criteria used to judge and prioritize projects.
+A company already has projects under way and usually has a list of possible projects to add to that inventory.
+How do you decide which ones to add, and when to add them?
+The business case is the fundamental tool for gaining facts and data about each decision criterion to enable apples-to-apples comparisons among projects.